CDC director warns of 'impending doom' as Covid-19 cases spike in most states

 But now, the troubling B.1.1.7 variant strain is spreading more rapidly in the US.
 That strain isn't just more contagious, health experts say.
 It appears to be deadlier as well.

-And the combination of young, carefree revelers and states ditching safety mandates has helped send the country backward, said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+And the combination of young, carefree revelers and states ditching safety rules has helped send the country backward, said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.

 "What we're likely seeing is because of things like spring break and pulling back on the mitigation methods that you've seen now," Fauci told CBS' "Face the Nation" on Sunday.